 Working Draft comment instructions:

 “To comment, file an issue in the W3C WCAG GitHub repository.
 The Working Group requests that public comments be filed as new issues, one issue per discrete comment.
 It is free to create a GitHub account to file issues.
 If filing issues in GitHub is not feasible, send email to email@example.com (comment archive).
 The Working Group request comments on this draft be filed by 23 March 2020.
 In-progress updates to the guidelines can be viewed in the public editors’ draft.”

 Background on WCAG and How it Impacts Accessibility Worldwide

 The W3C and WCAG

-The World Wide Web Consortium, or W3C, is an international community made up of member organizations, W3C staff and members of the public, who are working together to develop standards to help guide website accessibility for people living with disabilities.
-The WCAG, or Web Content Accessibility Guidelines, are the product of this work.
-As the Guidelines change and improve, different versions are released.
-You can identify the version by the number (1.0, 2.0, 2.1 and 2.2) The level of accessibility is measured within each Guideline version with A being minimal, AA more accessible and AAA the most accessible level.
+The W3C is an international community made up of member organizations, W3C staff and members of the public, who are working together to develop standards to help guide website accessibility for people living with disabilities.
+The WCAG are the product of this work.
+As the guidelines change and improve, different versions are released.
+You can identify the version by the number (1.0, 2.0, 2.1, and 2.2) The level of accessibility is measured within each guideline version with A being minimal, AA more accessible, and AAA the most accessible level.

 International Application of the WCAG